rikedyp/APLWorkshop/index.md

 This course consists of a series of short instructional notes interleaved with problem sets.
 The first few sessions are accompanied by video tutorials.

+## Deprecation Notice
-{% include note.html content="<b>DEPRECATION NOTICE</b>: The contents of this course is being migrated to <a href="https://course.dyalog.com">course.dyalog.com</a> while being reviewed and updated.
-Eventually this page will redirect there, and links to specific pages will no longer work." %}
+The contents of this course is being migrated to <a href="https://course.dyalog.com">course.dyalog.com</a> while being reviewed and updated.
+Eventually this page will redirect there, and links to specific pages will no longer work.

 ### Getting Started